-Fingerprint and iris scanning, face recognition, and other types of verification through biological characteristics all fall under the category of biometrics and are considered an “inheritance” authentication factor.
+Fingerprint and iris scanning, facial recognition, and other types of verification through biological characteristics all fall under the category of biometrics and are considered an “inheritance” authentication factor.

-This authentication type is often considered one of the most secure options for users because everyone’s biological characteristics are unique and can’t be easily duplicated.
+This type of user authentication is often considered one of the most secure options for users because everyone’s biological characteristics are unique and can’t be easily duplicated.

-Another benefit of biometrics is that the user experience is convenient and easy to understand.
+Biometrics can also provide a user experience that is convenient and easy to understand.
 For example, with fingerprint authentication, the user only needs to complete one step—the rest is the system’s responsibility:

 - The user presses his finger on the scanner and waits for the system to grant him access.